justrllybored/CodeExp-Unicorns/README.md

 Xin Yan<br>
 Reyes<br>

-Finalised 17062021<br>
+17062021<br>

-A couple of newbies to code trying to code an entire new app
+A couple of kids new to code trying to code an entire app Run at your own risk there are probably some bugs here and there